sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 ### header

-*Object* *nullable*. *[Header](#Header)* contains basic technical information about the message, such as when it was prepared and how has sent it.
+*Object* *nullable*. *[Header](#Header)* contains basic technical information about the message, such as when it was prepared and who has sent it.
 Example:

     "header": {
       "id": "b1804c51-1ee3-45a9-bb75-795cd4e06489",